 - the circulation of ideas and translational exchanges across borders within Latin America and beyond.

-This group of scholars came together as the MMB Latin America working group during 2019-2020 and here their work is profiled in a single forum for the first time.
 The website is also intended to facilitate further research in the region and collaboration between scholars in Bristol and Latin America.

 The site has links to members of the working group and a new blog series with contributions from scholars and activists in the region as well from those at Bristol.
 We welcome posts in Spanish, Portuguese or English (apologies, with limited resources these won’t be translated at this stage).
 In due course we will add sections that showcase research and collaborations.